 Research Projects

-This page highlights my past and current projects by areas.
+This page highlights some of my past and current projects, organized by areas.
 For detailed descriptions and related publications, click the thumbnail or the "more info" link in each entry.
-For a complete list of my publications, see my Google Scholar page.

-Transferability estimation
+Transferability estimation in transfer learning

-H-ensemble: An Information Theoretic Approach to Reliable Few-Shot Multi-Source-Free Transfer
+H-ensemble: An Information Theoretic Approach to Reliable Few-Shot Multi-Source-Free Transfer (AAAI’24)

 A framework that learns an optimal linear combination of pre-trained source models (a.k.a. source ensemble) to a given target task by maximizing transferability.
 Leading to a multi-source transfer learning model that does not reply on having source model details or source training data. (more info)